top of page

 ABOUT

 Grace graduated with a BA (Hons) in Fine Art from the University for the Creative Arts (UCA) Canterbury in 2017.
-Her artworks are influenced by creating visual narratives through still images.
-During her time studying in Canterbury, she visited the Cathedral and developed a strong interest in the stained glass, the history and the craft as an art form.
-After graduating in 2017, she started learning stained glass, making her own artworks.
+She created visual narratives through still images, predominantly using photography and printmaking.
+During her time studying in Canterbury, she visited the Cathedral and developed a strong interest in the stained glass not only for its beauty but for its incredible story telling and historical significance.
+After graduating in 2017, Grace wanted to learn the traditional craft of stained glass, and after completing a short course in London, she started making her own artworks.

 In 2020, Grace enrolled in the MA in Stained Glass Conservation and Heritage Management at the University of York.
-During her time studying, she spent 3 months conserving the stained glass collection at Highcliffe Castle, Dorset.
+During her time studying, she spent a 3 month placement, conserving the stained glass collection at Highcliffe Castle in Dorset.
 The collection encompasses pieces from across Europe dating from c1400- 1840.
-In 2022, she undertook research for her dissertation in the recovery, documentation and restoration of stained glass lost painted detail, through the use of digital enhancement techniques.
+In 2022, Grace undertook research for her dissertation in the recovery, documentation and restoration of stained glass lost painted detail, through the use of digital enhancement techniques.
 Her research was tested on stained glass from the collection at Highcliffe Castle and looked at the potential use of screen printing in the restoration of lost painted detail.

-Since finishing her Masters degree in 2022, she joined the York Glaziers Trust as a conservator and has worked on conserving stained glass from York Minster, Great Malvern Priory, Merton College (Oxford) and North Moreton.
-Her specialist areas involve conservation and restorative glass painting.
-The latter, she has created restorations for lost areas on the St. Cuthbert window of York Minster and window s2 from North Moreton.
+Since finishing her Masters degree in 2022, Grace joined the York Glaziers Trust as a conservator.
+Her specialist areas involve conservation and glass painting.
+She has worked on conserving stained glass from York Minster, Great Malvern Priory, Merton College (Oxford) and North Moreton.
+She has created painted restorations for lost areas on the St. Cuthbert window of York Minster, Merton College Old Library and window s2 from North Moreton.

 "Being a conservator of historical stained glass has to be one of my greatest achievements and the work I am most passionate about.
 Being able to care for this craft, to see up-close details created by the most skilled of craftspeople right back to the middle ages and being a part of its existence into the future is the most rewarding work that I am proud to be a part of".